Code-Omega/Xinit/app/notes.md

 Which makes more sense?
 Should both be displayed?

 ## 3. UI
-The navigation bar collapses too soon
+~~The navigation bar collapses too soon~~
+Redirect visitor to a modal for login with messages instead of a site

 ## 4. Fragmentation
 Currently, some settings are duplicated in views.py and clock.py